 I recently had an interesting discussion with another private investor about investing and the current stock price developments.
 We didn’t address value investing in particular, but after our conversation, I wondered whether the idea of value investing might be dead these days.
-So I’ve been thinking a little bit about this topic in the last days and thought that this would be an excellent opportunity for an article on the TEV blog.
+So I’ve been thinking a little bit about this topic in the last few days and thought that this would be an excellent opportunity for an article on the TEV Blog.
 I would like to address the following aspects in particular:

 What is value investing?

 Most people are certainly familiar with the exact definition of value investing.
 Nevertheless, it is useful to say a word or two about the meaning of value investing before we discuss whether value investing is dead.
 To put it simply, value investing is about a very basic idea of investing, namely becoming the owner of a company that generates more value than you originally put into it.

 This thinking is part of our world and strongly connected to the way investors or capitalists think.
 In our profit-oriented, capitalist society, investors naturally don’t want to throw their hard-earned money out the window.
 They want value for money and a decent profit.
 And they see investing as a trade (in terms of a business as in the stone age).
 They get something (value), they give something in return (their capital), i.e. quid pro quo.

 This giving and taking must be in proportion.
 Investors pay money to become a shareholder in a company.
 Accordingly, value investors focus on the value of an asset, which they receive for the purchase price.
 And here, they look at the difference between the value of the asset, the so-called intrinsic value, and the price they pay for it.
 Hence, the higher the difference, the better the deal.

 Why do people say that value investing is dead?